esalli/3DNucleiSegmenter/README.md

 ## Acquire datasets

-### Download the data of 12 spheroids from https://figshare.com/s/8cd49182fcac2f37b6bc
+### Download the data of 12 spheroids

+The data are availabe from https://figshare.com/s/8cd49182fcac2f37b6bc

 Extract the spheroids.zip into data/preprocessedData:
 ```